dreipol/lighthouse-runner/README.md

     dreihouse setup path/to/configfolder

-The `--setup` flag tells `dreihouse` to create an inital setup.
+The `setup` command tells `dreihouse` to create an initial setup.
 It copies some default config files from the `@dreipol/lighthouse-config` module.
+After the files have been created, modify the config to your flavour

 ## Usage